GabrielKS/microps-cat-portfolio/docs/fpgadesign.md

  * Further derivative smoothing algorithms were prototyped but deemed unnecessary

 In practice, many clamping modules were needed to prevent integer overflow.
 See the full source code for details.

+## PWM
+Pulse width modulation was accomplished using a configurable timer such that we could readily adjust the frequency as we experimented with various motor driver options.
+See the full source code for details.